-- Batteries are consumable and have a limited lifetime.
-Degradation in performance may increase with battery service life due to the stresses of daily usage conditions, including: - Number of charge or discharge cycles to which they have been subjected. - Long-term average state of charge. - Temperature in which they are used and stored. - Demands to which they are subjected. - Batteries are designed to be charged and discharged regularly at room temperature.
+- 1. Batteries are consumable and have a limited lifetime.
+Degradation in performance may increase with battery service life due to the stresses of daily usage conditions, including: - Number of charge or discharge cycles to which they have been subjected. - Adverse effects on battery life when the state of charge (SoC) is excessively low or high. - Temperature in which they are used and stored. - Demands to which they are subjected. - 2.
+Batteries are designed to be charged and discharged regularly at room temperature.
 Avoid maintaining batteries in a fully charged or depleted state for optimal battery lifetime.
-This includes continuously keeping batteries and or devices in chargers or cradles, accelerating capacity degradation, and increasing the risk of swelling. - Swollen batteries do not present a safety issue but should be removed from service as they may no longer meet the performance criteria of the device and/or operating conditions, including accessories compatible with a normal battery. - Batteries that exhibit visible swelling, deformation, discoloration, or physical damage should be replaced. - Use only genuine Zebra batteries in Zebra devices. - Dropping, crushing, or other mistreatment of a battery, or a device containing a battery, may result in a fire or chemical exposure hazard.
+This includes keeping batteries and or devices in chargers or cradles continuously, which accelerates capacity degradation and increases the risk of swelling. - 3.
+Swollen batteries do not present a safety issue but should be removed from service as they may no longer meet the performance criteria of the device and/or operating conditions, including accessories compatible with a normal battery. - 4.
+Batteries that exhibit visible swelling, deformation, discoloration, or physical damage should be replaced. - 5.
+Use only genuine Zebra batteries in Zebra devices. - 6.
+Dropping, crushing, or other mistreatment of a battery or a device containing a battery may result in a fire or chemical exposure hazard.

-- Keep batteries away from water, combustible materials, and children. - Avoid shorting a battery across the battery contacts.
-This includes carrying batteries in a pocket with loose change, paper clips, or other conductive materials. - Do not incinerate batteries, expose batteries to temperatures above 60C, or place batteries or devices in microwave ovens. - · Do not attempt to disassemble, pierce, or remove a battery from a device using a tool or sharp object. - Use caution when handling a damaged or leaking battery.
+- 7. Keep batteries away from water, combustible materials, and children. - 8.
+Avoid shorting a battery across the battery contacts.
+This includes carrying batteries in a pocket with loose change, paper clips, or other conductive materials. - 9.
+Do not incinerate batteries, expose batteries to temperatures above 60°C, or place batteries or devices in microwave ovens. - 10.
+Do not attempt to disassemble, pierce, or remove a battery from a device using a tool or sharp object. - 11.
+Use caution when handling a damaged or leaking battery.
 Personal injury may result from the mishandling of a damaged battery.